open-datakit/datakitpy/README.md

 # opendatapy

-A Python library for interacting with opendata.studio datakits.

-This library contains low-level functions used by [opends-cli](https://github.com/opendatastudio/cli) to interact with opendata.studio datakits.
+This library contains low-level functions used by [opendatacli](https://github.com/open-datakit/cli) to interact with datakits.

 ## Development